+To develop and expand flexible pathways that are effective and equitable, school boards and school staff must:

+integrate understanding and respect for the diversity of cultural, racial, ethnic, linguistic, and social identities and experiences that shape and impact learners’ lives and integrate that understanding into the SU/SD’s planning and procedures related to flexible pathways;

+recognize and reduce social and economic barriers to accessing flexible pathways;

+recognize the lived experience of students who are neurodiverse and/or have disabilities;

+offer resources and learning opportunities that incorporate the civil and individual rights and importance of inclusion of people with disabilities in society.;

+communicate to students and parents/legal guardians on how they can learn about, access and benefit from flexible pathways through different means and in easy-to- understand language that is linguistically appropriate and culturally responsive, including in their home languages and in accessible formats;

+Monitor and report annually on general participation rates, continuous improvement metrics, the proportional representation of ethnically, racially, linguistically, and socially diverse student populations in the program, resource allocations and their effects on ensuring equitable access to the program, and any obstacles to student participation in whole or for particular groups of students; and

+Provide students with flexible pathways opportunities, consistent with 16 V.S.A. § 941, to have as part of their learning experiences quality interactions with teachers and other adults, who represent a range of cultural, ethnic, racial, linguistic, and social diversity.

 2120.3.
 Career Technical Education

 Schools serving grades 9-12 shall coordinate with their designated career technical education center to ensure genuine access and support for all eligible students as required in 16 V.S.A. § 1541a.
+Any eligibility requirements for a given CTE program need to be equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive.
+Eligibility requirements shall be clear, accessible, and communicated in languages that are accessible by learners, parents/legal guardians, and staff .
 Schools shall ensure that students receive appropriate career counseling and program information regarding the availability of education and apprenticeship program offerings at career technical centers.
 Demonstrations of learning such as credits or grades earned in an approved career technical education course or program are subject to the requirements of 16 V.S.A. § 1545.

 2120.4.
 Personalized Learning Plans

-As required in 16 V.S.A. § 941, schools shall ensure all students in grades seven through 12 shall have a Personalized Learning Plan, which shall be a written document developed by the student, a representative of the school and, if the student is a minor, the student's parent or legal guardian.
-The Personalized Learning Plan shall describe the scope and rigor of learning opportunities and support services necessary for the student to, achieve college and career readiness prior to graduation, and attain a high school diploma,.
-This plan must be reviewed at least annually.This section is effective in accordance with the rolling implementation dates established in Section 14 of Act 77 of 2013, as may be amended.
+As required in 16 V.S.A. § 941, schools shall ensure all students in grades seven through 12 shall have a Personalized Learning Plan, which shall be a written document developed by and for the student, with a representative of the school and, if the student is a minor, the student's parent or legal guardian.
+The Personalized Learning Plan shall describe the scope and rigor of learning opportunities and supports necessary for students to develop aspirations, achieve college and career readiness, attain a high school diploma, and participate confidently as youth and adults in the civic, cultural, and social life of their school system, community, state and nation.
+This plan must be reviewed at least annually.

 2120.5.
 Curriculum Content

-Each supervisory union board shall ensure the written and delivered curriculum within their supervisory union is aligned with the standards approved by the State Board of Education.
+Each SU/SD board shall ensure the written and delivered curriculum within their SU/SD is aligned with the standards approved by the State Board of Education.
+The curriculum shall be equitable, anti-racist, culturally responsive, anti-discriminatory, inclusive and accessible to families and community members.

 Each school shall enable students to engage annually in rigorous, relevant, and comprehensive learning opportunities that allow them to demonstrate proficiency in: